~ Curious And Unusual ~ - 5 - the Passetto |

 the irregular texture testifies the many times the wall was rebuilt |

-The conceiled passage proved useful in particular to pope Clement VII, who in 1527 used it to escape from his apartments in the Vatican to the much safer castle, during the siege set by the Lansquenets, the mercenaries sent by emperor Charles V, who literally vandalized the city for about one year; the sack of Rome was a retaliation, for having the pontiff broken his word to form an alliance against the French king Francis I. | a view of the gallery |
+The conceiled passage proved useful to pope Clement VII, who in 1527 used it to escape from his apartments in the Vatican to the much safer castle, during the siege set by the Lansquenets, mercenaries sent by emperor Charles V, who literally vandalized the city for about one year; the sack of Rome was a retaliation, for having the pontiff broken his word to form an alliance against the French king Francis I. | a view of the gallery |

 (↑ above) the coat of arms of Pius IV marks the passages he opened; (← left) the Passetto cuts through Borgo district towards the Vatican |

-When pope Pius IV (1559-65) enlarged the city boundaries on the Vatican's side by building a second wall almost parallel to the Passetto, about 100 metres (or yards) further north, the old structure was left standing, but it lost its original defensive function.
-By running across the whole length of Borgo, the old wall now divided the district into two parts: the original nucleus, renamed Borgo Vecchio (Old Borgo), and Borgo Nuovo (New Borgo) between the Passetto and the new wall.
-Several passages were opened through the former, in order to allow the communication between the two parts of the district, thanks to the network of lanes that cross it; each archway above the passages is decorated with the pope's own coat of arms, the six spheres of the Medici family (left). |
+When pope Pius IV (1559-65) enlarged the city boundaries on the Vatican's side by building a second wall almost parallel to the Passetto, about 100 metres (or yards) further north, the old structure was not taken down, but it lost its original defensive function, yet still providing a connection between the Apostolic Palace and Sant'Angelo Castle.
+By running across the whole length of Borgo, the old wall now divided the district into two parts: the original nucleus, renamed Borgo Vecchio (Old Borgo), and Borgo Nuovo (New Borgo) between the Passetto and the new wall. |

-the Passetto in a picture taken in 1855: the upper footway was still covered by a roof (yellow arrows), removed about one century later |
+the Passetto in a picture taken in 1855 (above ↑) and one taken by painter Roesler-Franz around 1885 (right →) note the upper footway, still covered by a roof (yellow arrows) |

-In 1906 the castle was turned into a museum, but for many years the gallery running through the Passetto stayed closed to the public, as most of its parts had become unsteady and insecure.
+Around 1630, pope Urban VIII had the upper footway covered with a roof, thus turning it into a second gallery.
+This addition was removed no sooner than 1949, when restoration works retrieved the original shape of the passage.
+In 1906 the castle was turned into a museum, but for many years the gallery running through the Passetto stayed closed to the public, as most of its parts had become unsteady and insecure. |

-Finally, among many restoration workshops set up throughout the city on the occasion of the Jubilee Year, in 2000, also the Passetto was cleaned and consolidated, and a partial reopening of its gallery to the castle's visitors was scheduled, although today only small groups are let in, for security reasons, and visits must be booked in advance.
+Finally, among the many restoration workshops set up in the city on the occasion of the Jubilee Year, in 2000, also the Passetto was cleaned and consolidated, and a partial reopening of its gallery to the castle's visitors was scheduled, although today only small groups are let in, for security reasons, and visits must be booked in advance. at its eastern end, the Passetto reaches the Castle crossing the moat → |

 ER PASSETTO DE CASTEL SANT'ANGIOLO Lo vòi sapé ch'edè quer corritore Che, cuperto qua e là da un tettarello, Da San Pietro va giù ssin a Castello Dove tira a le vorte aria mijore?
 Mo tte lo dico in du' battute: quello Lo tiè pper uso suo Nostro Siggnore, Si mai per quarche ppicca o bell'umore Je criccassi de fà a nisconnarello.
 Drent'a Castello pò giucà a bon gioco Er Zanto-padre, si je fanno spalla Uno pe pparte er cantiggnere e er coco.
 E sotto la banniera bianca e gialla Pò dà commidamente da quer loco Binedizzione e cannonate a ppalla. |